jxmot/github_repo-sftp-server_update/README.md

 # This is a "work in progress"

-**Some code has been written, and a "proof of concept" application was created.
+**2022-06-21 Some code has been written, and a "proof of concept" application was created.
 As development proceeds this README will be updated.
 Stay Tuned!**

 # github_repo-sftp-server_update